ExternalDNS consulting and hands-on support

 • Designed ExternalDNS architectures for single-cluster and multi-cluster platforms, including zone strategy, naming conventions, and ownership boundaries to prevent record collisions.

-• Implemented provider integrations (including Amazon Route 53) with validated delegation paths, least-privilege IAM, and auditable change controls for DNS updates.
+• Implemented provider integrations with validated delegation paths and least-privilege IAM, including Amazon Route 53, and documented change controls for auditable DNS updates.

 • Hardened deployments using domain filters, TXT registry ownership, and controlled record types/policies to reduce accidental takeovers and limit noisy updates in shared zones.

-• Standardized ingress and certificate workflows by aligning ExternalDNS annotations with cert-manager, reducing mismatches between DNS readiness and TLS issuance.
+• Standardized ingress and certificate workflows by aligning ExternalDNS annotations with cert-manager to reduce mismatches between DNS readiness and TLS issuance.

-• Implemented GitOps-friendly configuration and promotion flows using Helm and Argo CD, including environment overlays and safe rollout strategies.
+• Built GitOps-friendly configuration and promotion flows using Helm and Argo CD, including environment overlays, safe rollouts, and drift detection.

-• Built migration plans from manually managed DNS and legacy automation scripts, including cutover sequencing, rollback procedures, and verification checks to minimize downtime risk.
+• Delivered migration plans from manually managed DNS and legacy scripts, including cutover sequencing, rollback procedures, and verification checks to minimize downtime risk.

 • Improved observability by wiring logs and metrics into Prometheus and adding alerts for reconciliation failures, provider API throttling, and unexpected record churn.